chenxingqiang/jax-ml/doc/modules/semi_supervised.rst

   * Used for classification tasks
   * Kernel methods to project data into alternate dimensional spaces

-`scikit-learn` provides two label propagation models:
+`jax-learn` provides two label propagation models:
 :class:`LabelPropagation` and :class:`LabelSpreading`.
 Both work by
 constructing a similarity graph over all items in the input dataset.